 This makes it a bit confusing for parents and caregivers who are going to take children traveling across different states, or for families that have young toddlers and just move to a different state.

-Hover to view a brief of the child car seat laws for each state.
+Hover over the state region to view a brief of the child car seat laws for the 50 states in the US.

 Car Seat Laws and Stages

 Based on the guidelines of the National Highway Traffic Safety Administrative (NHTSA) and interpreting the law of each state, we make the below table with four different car seat stages.